blazingdrummer/BakedModpack/BakedDev/BepInEx/plugins/MagnusMagnuson-ShrineOfDio/README.md

 ## Changelog
+- 1.6.1 Removed text from manifest file.
+- 1.6.0 Update for recent patch
 - 1.5.1 Added Enigmatic Thunder Version in correspondig zip.
 - 1.5.0 Fix for recent game update
 - 1.4.1 Added config to make Shrine of Dio unhackable